TianZonglin/transferExcelbyR/README.md

 ### suitable scenarios and requirements

-- large number of excels stored in folders
+- large number of Excels stored in folders
-- ALL excels MUST have the same data (column) format
+- ALL Excels MUST have the same data (column) format
-- only with 1 sheet in each excels
+- only with 1 sheet in each Excels
-- excels must located in the third level folder, example:
+- Excels must located in the third level folder, example:

 ```
 ecProject\io_Input_Excel_Folder\simples\ORGDATA.XLS